Jim Spanfeller

-James J. Spanfeller Jr. is an American media executive best known for running Forbes.com from 2001–2009.
+James J. Spanfeller Jr. is an American executive known for running Forbes.com from 2001 to 2009.
 He is currently the CEO of G/O Media which consists primarily of sites that were previously part of Gawker Media.
 Spanfeller was hired by private equity firm Great Hill Partners to run the company after it was purchased from Univision.
 He is also a past Chairman of the IAB (Interactive Advertising Bureau) and longtime executive board member of Digital Content Next (DCN).

 Career

 Spanfeller graduated from Union College with a B.A. in English Literature in 1979 and went to work as a reporter for the SoHo Weekly News.
 He soon switched to the business side of the paper, and later took a tour through Europe.
 Upon returning from Europe, Spanfeller took a position at AMP Marketing Systems.

 In 1984, Spanfeller was named publisher of Newsweek On Campus magazine.
-Just under two years later, Spanfeller was replaced as publisher by Scott Kauffmann and became the national sales manager of Newsweek magazine in 1986.
+Just under two years later, Spanfeller was replaced as publisher by Scott Kauffman and became the national sales manager of Newsweek magazine in 1986.

 Spanfeller was named associate publisher and senior vice president of marketing of Playboy Enterprises in April 1989.
 In June 1993, Spanfeller became associate publisher for advertising at Inc. magazine, replacing Kristin Norrgard, who left to become publisher of Working Woman magazine.

 In 1996, Spanfeller left his job at Inc., where he had become publisher, to become publisher of Yahoo!
 Internet Life, a joint publication of Ziff-Davis and Yahoo!.
 Spanfeller was also responsible for advertising sales on the magazine's website and that of Yahoo!
 Computing.

 Forbes.com

-Spanfeller ran Forbes.com for 8 years from 2001 to 2009, when digital and print operations were run separately.
+Spanfeller was employed by Forbes.com for 8 years from 2001 to 2009, when digital and print operations were run separately.